Conformal bootstrap in Mellin space from GG systems

 Let us now return to the bootstrap equation.
 Plugging the conformal integral \eq{IbI0} in \eq{G4s} and \eq{G4t}, the bootstrap equation \eq{boot:def} can be written as a product of $\inmu{0}{N}{\bxi}$ and powers of the cross ratios.
 The bootstrap equation, thereby, is conformal invariant.
 We can perform Mellin transformation of all terms of the equation with respect to the cross ratios to arrive at an equation depending on the OPE coefficients, the $\beta$'s and the parameters $\n$.
 This results in a particularly simple form of the bootstrap equation, because, instead of infinite series on both sides of \eq{boot:def}, only the product of finite number of terms, as in \eq{mellin:I} appear.
 Let us point out that the sum over $\D$, remains.

 Let us now demonstrate this for the $4$-point bootstrap equation.
 The toric matrix \eq{tormat:def} in the case of $N=4$ is given by \cite{PR2,PR3}

 In order to define the cross ratios \eq{xi:def}, we choose a basis of the null vectors, arranged into a matrix.
-In the $s$-channel the null vectors are chosen as
+In the present instance there are two null vectors of $\mA$.
+In the $s$-channel the basis null vectors are chosen as the transpose of $\ell^1$ and $\ell^2$, given by